SammyBGH/BKYE/README.md

 ## 🚀 Getting Started

-These instructions will get a local copy of the project up and running for development and testing purposes.
+These instructions will help you set up the project locally for development.

 ### 📦 Prerequisites

-Install dependencies using npm:
+Install frontend dependencies:

 ```bash
 npm install
 ````

-### ▶️ Running the App
+### ▶️ Running Locally

 Start the frontend: